gniehaus/NLP-Earning-Transcripts/README.md

 2a Make sure you download the files in the corresponding data folder (should stay in data folder) WebScraping -> data

-2b Webscraping took about 40 hours on a local machine
+2b Webscraping took around 40 hours on a local machine

 2c The output is transcripts1.db file (data is stored on a SQLite3 db)